The Dickins Insider Guide to Edinburgh’s West End

 Where to stay in the West End?

 Considering visiting Edinburgh?
 We think Edinburgh’s West End is a beautiful location to be based, as it’s within walking distance from the city centre and you’ll be able to experience an area of Edinburgh most tourists miss.
-We have a lovely home away from home for you on 14/(1) Glencairn Crescent.
-With high ceilings, original detailing and spacious rooms, this two bedroom self-catering apartment in the West End is the perfect home for guests looking for comfort, whether they are staying for a week or a month.
+We have a lovely home away from home for you on Alva Street.
+With a bright and spacious living space, 3 double bedrooms with king size beds, and. a private patio garden, this three bedroom, luxury self-catering apartment in the West End is the perfect home for guests looking for comfort, whether they are staying for a week or a month.